fatiando/rockhound/README.rst

 About
 -----

-A package for downloading common geophysical models (PREM, CRUST1.0, etc) and loading them as Python data structures (pandas, numpy, xarray).
+RockHound is a Python library to download geophysical models and datasets (PREM, CRUST1.0, ETOPO1) and load them into Python data structures (pandas, numpy, xarray).

+Many of these models use non-conventional file formats or can be tricky to find on the internet.
+RockHound knowns how to download them if you don't already have them locally, read the file format, and return a nicely formatted data structure.
-Uses `Pooch <https://github.com/fatiando/pooch>`__ to manage the downloads.
+Under the hood, it uses `Pooch <https://github.com/fatiando/pooch>`__ to manage the downloads.

 Project goals
 -------------

+* Download commonly used models and datasets.
+* Load data into ``pandas.DataFrame`` (tables) and ``xarray.Dataset`` (grids).
+* Only download if needed and check downloads for corruption.
+* Provide functions for visualizing complex models and datasets.

 Contacting Us